-Initial aggregate principal amount being offered \$50,000,000 aggregate principal amount of Notes to cover over-allotments, if any, within 30 days of the date of this prospectus supplement.
+Initial aggregate principal amount being offered \$50,000,000 amount of Notes to cover over-allotments, if any, within 30 days of the date of this prospectus supplement.

-Over-allotment option The underwriters may also purchase from us up to an additional \$7,500,000 payable on its stated maturity date at the office of the Trustee, Paying Agent, Registrar and Transfer Agent for the Notes or at such other office in New York
+Over-allotment option The underwriters may also purchase from us up to an additional \$7,500,000 aggregate principal its stated maturity date at the office of the Trustee, Paying Agent, Registrar and Transfer Agent for the Notes or at such other office in New York City as we may designate.